svkkk/discord-ticket-system-bot/README.md

     }
 ```

-## I encourage you to use the code, if you find an error please contact me
+## I encourage you to use the code, if you find an error or a question in my direction please contact me

 ## Contact with me
 My private discord: svk#1066